 Many features of the case reminded me strongly of the case of Lucia de Berk in the Netherlands.
 In fact, it seemed very fishy indeed.
 I found the name of Daniela’s lawyer in the online Italian newspapers, Google found me an email address, and I sent a message offering support on the statistics of the case.
 I also got an Italian statistician colleague and good friend, Julia Mortera, interested.
 Daniela’s lawyer was grateful for our offer of help.
 The case largely hinged on a statistical analysis of the coincidence between deaths on a hospital ward and Daniela’s shifts there.
 We were emailed pdfs of scanned pages of a faxed report of around 50 pages containing results of statistical analyses of times of shifts of all the nurses working on the ward, and times of admission and discharge (or death) of all patients, during much of the period 2012 – 2014.
 There were a further 50 pages (also scanned and faxed) of appendices containing print-outs of the raw data submitted by hospital administrators to police investigators.
 Two huge messy Excel spreadsheets.

 The authors of the report were Prof. Franco Tagliaro (Univ.
 Verona) and Prof. Rocco Micciolo (Univ.
 Trento).
 The two are respectively a pathologist/toxicologist and an epidemiologist.
 The epidemiologist Micciolo is a professor in a social science department, and member of an interfaculty collaboration for the health sciences.
-We found out that the more senior and more distinguished author Tagliaro had published many papers on toxicology in the forensic science literature, usually based on empirical studies using data sets provided by forensic institutes.
-Occasionally, his (relative) junior Micciolo turned up in the list of authors and had supplied statistical analyses.
-Micciolo calls himself a biostatistician.
+We found out that the senior and more influential author Tagliaro had published many papers on toxicology in the forensic science literature, usually based on empirical studies using data sets provided by forensic institutes.
+Occasionally, his friend Micciolo turned up in the list of authors and had supplied statistical analyses.
+Micciolo describes himself as a biostatistician.
 He has written Italian language textbooks on exploratory data-analysis with the statistical package “R” and is frequently the statistician-coauthor of papers written by scientists from his university in many different fields including medicine and psychology.
-They both had decent H-indices: their publications were in good journals, their work was mainstream, useful, “normal science”.
+They both had decent H-indices, their publications were in decent journals, their work was mainstream, useful, “normal science”.
 They were not amateurs.
 Or were they?

 Daniela Poggiali worked on a very large ward with very many very old patients, many suffering terminal illnesses.
-Ages ranged from 50 up to 105.
-Most commonly they were around ninety.
-The ward had about 60 beds and most were usually occupied.
+Ages ranged from 50 up to 105, mostly around ninety.
+The ward had about 60 beds and was usually quite fully occupied.
 Patients tended to stay one to two weeks in the hospital, admitted to the hospital for reasons of acute illness.
 There was on average one death every day; some days none, some days up to four.
-Most patients were discharged after several weeks in hospital to go home or to a nursing home.
+Most patients were discharged after several weeks in the hospital to go home or to a nursing home.
 It was an ordinary “medium care” nursing department (i.e., not an Intensive Care unit).

 Between the two wings were central “supporting facilities” and also the main stairwell.
 Each wing consisted of many rooms (each room with several beds), with one long corridor through the whole building, see the floor plan below.
 Sector A and B rooms were in one wing, first A and then B as you you went down the corridor from the central part of the floor.
 Sector C and Sector D rooms were in the other wing, opposite to one another on each side of the corridor.
 Each nurse was usually detailed in her shifts to one sector, or occasionally to the two sectors in one wing.
 While working in one sector, a nurse could theoretically easily slip into a room in the adjacent sector.
 Anyway, the nurses often helped one another, so they often could be found in the “wrong sector”, but not often in the “wrong wing”.

-Tagliaro and Micciolo went on to look at the death rates while Daniela was at work in different periods.
+Tagliaro and Micciolo (in the sequel: TM) went on to look at the death rates while Daniela was at work in different periods.
 They noticed that it was higher in 2013 than in 2012, even higher in the first quarter of 2014, then – after Daniela had been fired – it was much, much less.
-Was she killing more and more patients as time went by?
-Till the killing stopped dead on her suspension and then arrest.
+They conjectured that she was killing more and more patients as time went by, till the killing stopped dead on her suspension and arrest

-Tagliaro and Micciolo were, one could say, theoretically aware of the fact that other factors might be the cause of different death rates on Poggiali’s shifts than not.
-They were proud of their trick of comparing death rates in the hospital wing where she was supposed to be, with the rate in the other, while Daniela was at work.
+TM certainly knew that, in theory, other factors might be the cause of an increased death rate on Poggiali’s shifts.
+They were proud of their innovative approach of relating each death that occurred while Daniela was at work to whether it occurred in Daniela’s wing or in the other.
 They wrote that in this way they had controlled for confounders, taking each death to provide its own “control”.
-They did not control for any other confounding factors at all.
-In their explanation of their findings to the court they repeatedly stated categorically that the association they had found must be causal, and Daniela’s presence was the cause.
-Add to this that their clumsy explanation of p-values might have mislead lawyers, journalists and the public.
+(Similarly, in the case of Lucia de B., statistician Henk Elffers had come up with an innovative approach.
+In principle, it was not a bad idea, though all it showed was that nurses are different).
+TM did not control for any other confounding factors at all.
+In their explanation of their findings to the court, they repeatedly stated categorically that the association they had found must be causal, and Daniela’s presence was the cause.
+Add to this that their clumsy explanation of p-values might have misled lawyers, journalists and the public.
 In such a case, a p-value is the probability of what you see (more precisely, of at least what you see), assuming pure chance.
 That is not the same as the probability that pure chance was the cause of what you see – the fallacy of the transposed conditional, also known as “the prosecutor’s fallacy”.

-We asked Tagliaro and Micciolo for the original Excel spreadsheets and for the “R” scripts [R reference] they had used to process the data.
+We asked Tagliaro and Micciolo for the original Excel spreadsheets and for the “R” scripts they had used to process the data.
 They declined to give them to us, saying this would not be proper since they were confidential.
 We asked Daniela’s lawyer to ask the court to ask for those computer files on our behalf.
 The court declined to satisfy our request.
 We were finally sent just the Excel files by the hospital administration, a week before we were called to give evidence.
-With a combination of OCR and a lot of painstaking handwork, Daniela’s lawyer’s rich friend had in the meantime managed to help us get the data files reconstructed.
+Fortunately, with a combination of OCR and a lot of painstaking handwork, a wealthy friend of Daniela’s lawyer had already managed to help us get the data files reconstructed.
 We performed a lot of analyses with the help of a succession of students because extracting what we needed from those spreadsheets was an extraordinarily challenging issue.
 One kept finding anomalies that had to be fixed in one way or another.
 Even when we had “clean” spreadsheets, it still was a mess.

 Next, we started looking for confounding factors that might explain the difference between Daniela and her colleagues, which certainly was striking and real.
 But was it perhaps entirely innocent?

-First of all, simple histograms showed that death rates on that ward varied strongly by month, with big peaks in June and again in January.
+First of all, simple histograms showed that death rates on that ward varied strongly by month, with big peaks in June and again in December.
+(January is not high: elderly people stay home in January and keep themselves warm and safe).
 That is what one should expect.
 The humid heat and air pollution in the summer; or the damp and cold and the air pollution in the winter, exacerbated by winter flu epidemics.
 Perhaps Daniela worked more at bad times than at good times?
-No. It was clear that sectors A+B were different from C+D. Death rates were different but also the number of beds in each wing was different.
+No. It was clear that sectors A+B were different from C+D. Death rates were different, but also the number of beds in each wing was different.
 Perhaps Daniela was allocated more often to “the more difficult” sections?
 It was not so clear.
 Tagliaro and Micciolo computed death rates for the whole ward, or for each wing of the ward, but never took account of the number of patients in each wing nor of the severity of their illnesses.

 Nurses aren’t authorized to officially register times of death.
 Only a doctor is authorized to do that.
 He or she is supposed to write down the time at which they have determined the patient is no longer alive.
 It seems that they often round that time to whole or half hours.
 The peak just after midnight is hard to explain.
 The date of death has enormous financial and legal consequences.
 The peak suggests that those deaths may have occurred anywhere in a huge time window.
 Whether or not doctors come to the wards on the dot at midnight and fill in forms for any patients who have died in the few hours before is hard to believe